openmusic-project/openmusic-project.github.io/openmusic/doc/om-manual/Connections.md

 ## Syntactic Relevance

 When boxes are being connected to each other, OM applies syntactic rules, so that the connection may be rejected.
 This includes :

   * **preventing cycles** : a box can not be connected to another one if this connection creates a cycle - see example below -
   * **deleting existing connections** when a new connection is made to an input.
 An input is necessarily assigned a single value and therefore cannot be connected to more than one box.

-Preventing Cycles
+### Preventing Cycles

 ![](../res/connect-cycle.png)

 One of the inputs of the om* box is connected to the om+ box.
 Om* will then need to know the result returned by om+ to perform its computation.
 In this case, OM "refuses" to connect the result of the multiplication to the inlet of the addition, as shown in the Listener.

-References :

-Contents :
+## Contents :

   * [OpenMusic Documentation](OM-Documentation)
   * [OM User Manual](OM-User-Manual)